jose-medina/wordcloud-challange/README.md

 * Red topics are the ones with a sentiment score < 40
 * The rest of the topics are displayed in grey
 * When a topic is clicked, metadata about the topic is displayed (total volume, and how that breaks down into positive, neutral and negative sentiment)
+* Router history will record all changes on the app.
+Back/forward buttons can be used dynamically

 ## Project Setup